UBC-MDS/bank-marketing-analysis/README.md

 cd work
 jupyter-book build report
 cp -r report/_build/html/* docs

+# Clean up

+# To shut down the container and clean up the resources, type `Cntrl` + `C` in the terminal where you launched the container, and then type `docker compose rm`
 ```

 2. You can also reproduce the whole process above using makefile.
 Open a terminal in the root folder of this project, and run the following command.